DaveBenham/VenomPremium/README.md

 Adjusts the range of the Slice Frequency knob in one octave increments.
 The Octave knob ranges from -2 to 2, with the default noon position at 0.

 ### SLOW (frequency mode) button
 When disabled (default), the Slice Frequency knob range is in audio mode.
-When enabled, the Frequency knob range is in LFO (low frequency) mode.
+When enabled, the Frequency knob range is in low frequency mode.
+This button also controls the frequency range of the Spice oscillators.

+The oversample rate is automatically reset whenever the Slow button state changes.
 Oversampling is automatically disabled when the Slow mode is enabled.
 By default the Oversampling is set to 4x whenever the frequency mode is changed to audio rate (Slow disabled).
 The oversample rate can then be manually set to any value after the frequency mode change.
 The default audio mode oversample rate can be adjusted by a context menu option.

 ### V/OCT input
 The Slice V/Oct input is summed with the Freq and Oct values to determine the effective Slice frequency.